Study Abroad Grant

 You must submit documentation of your Study Abroad Grant for each funded term.

-- This could be a blog post and photos, photo journal, or video that conforms to the formats and submission directions on the Study Abroad Grant Documentation pageof this website.
+- Format and submission directions for the blog post and photo are on the Study Abroad Grant Documentation page of this website.

 - Failure to do so will result in the grant funds being revoked.